Absorbent Materials | Spill Cleanup

 Spill Absorbent Materials - Chemical & Oil Absorbents

 Kraken oil spill clean up absorbents are one of the easiest ways to keep your site prepared for a spill event.
-Designed in models that can absorb oil, chemicals, fuel and more, these sorbents are stored on site for quick acess once a spill occurs.
-Absorbents can be placed around spills, on spills, and underneath drips to capture chemicals and prevent further spreading around your site.
+Designed in models that can absorb oil, chemicals, fuel and more, these sorbents are stored on site for quick access once a spill occurs.
+Industrial absorbents can be placed around spills, on spills, and underneath drips to capture chemicals and prevent further spreading around your site.

 Stay Prepared With Kraken Spill Absorbents